Hasan-Jawaheri/Wasabi/README.md

 # Building
 ### Requirements
-- Install LunarG Vulkan SDK (https://lunarg.com/vulkan-sdk/).
+- [Vulkan SDK](https://lunarg.com/vulkan-sdk/).
 You may also need to install vendor/gpu specific driver for Vulkan (or maybe that's not a thing anymore...)
 - Install `cmake` 3.15.
+- Install python3.
 - (Windows) Visual Studio (make sure to add the feature `Visual C++ tools for CMake` during installation)
 - (MacOS) XCode